New Aston Martin DBX: price, specs, release date

 4.0-litre twin-turbocharged V8

 £158,000; summer 2020

 The Aston Martin DBX has been unveiled in Beijing.
-The super-posh SUV will cost from £158,000, which is a bit more than a Bentley Bentegya but a fair whack less than a Rolls-Royce Cullinan.
-Order books are open now and first customers are expected to get their cars from summer 2020.
+The super-posh SUV costs from £158,000, which is a bit more than a Bentley Bentegya but a fair whack less than a Rolls-Royce Cullinan.
+Order books are open now.

 Aston Martin DBX design